quietfanatic/comm-comm/README.md

 #### DATABASE
     1. users: same
-    2. posts: owner, content, category, pinned
+    2. posts: owner, content, date, category, pinned
         * I think pinned posts can be edited by all
         * If so, how do we resolve edit conflicts?
     3. categories: name